XenitAB/xenitab.github.io/docs/blog/12factor.md

 Modern apps tend to have more than one dependency declaration manifest, namely its project manifest(s) (e.g. `go.mod` or `package.json`) and a `Dockerfile`.
 A consequence of this factor is that you should use Docker base images that are as bare-bone as they come, forcing the explicit installation of supporting libs and tools.

 The up-to-date interpretation of this factor is that upgrading dependency versions should always be a conscious action.
 This slightly shifts the interpretation of the original factor's "exactly".
-The various ecosystems and tool chains (maven, npm, cargo, et c) work differently in when they resolve dependencies.
+The various ecosystems and tool chains (maven, npm, cargo, et.c.) work differently in when they resolve dependencies.
 Some resolve dependencies when the developer performs a build and some require an explicit "upgrade" operation to change what goes into a build.
 It is therefore vital to have a codified workflow for updating dependencies.
 For example, when using Node.js and npm, a developer should normally do [npm ci](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable) and only use the traditional `npm install` (or `npm update`) when the intent is to modernize dependencies.

 > it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system